Have a question? Please check our FAQ.

 No, we actually hope to talk with you long before you consider suicide as an option so that the chance you will ever think about killing yourself becomes very small.

-While it is likely you will talk to the same Crisis Counselor more than once during repeated visits, this is not something you can request.
+While it is possible you will talk to the same Crisis Counselor more than once during repeated visits, this is not something you can request.
 We want to help you now and due to the high volume of chats coming to this center and the amount of time it takes to have a good conversation, it is not advisable to try to wait for the person you talked to last time to become available.
 Building dependence on a specific Crisis Counselor can increase your distress when they are not available.
-If you identify as a female and request to speak with a female, you will be transferred to one if possible.
+If you identify as female and request to speak with a female, you will be transferred to one if possible.

 Unfortunately due to the nature of online communication, we are unable to establish the identity of a specific individual with only an IP address, so the only way we can legally release a transcript of a conversation is with a subpoena.